MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 [!INCLUDE [header_file](includes/temporary-warning.md)]

-Independent software vendors (ISVs) for SaaS solutions must operate the solution for their customers, requiring a different organizational setup and a culture that handles unexpected production situations smoothly.
+Independent software vendors (ISVs) for SaaS solutions must operate the solution for their customers, requiring an organizational setup and a culture that handles unexpected production situations smoothly.
 As the architect, design management processes and tooling accordingly.

 This article guides you in aligning your organization's culture, processes, and tools to support operating a production SaaS solution.